Baum Hedlund Aristei & Goldman changed its name to Wisner Baum in January 2023.

 Is Glyphosate Banned in the United States?

-Despite the IARC report’s 2015 conclusion that glyphosate is a probable human carcinogen, the U.S. Environmental Protection Agency (EPA) maintains that glyphosate is not likely to be carcinogenic to humans.
-As such, glyphosate is not banned by the U.S. government; Roundup and other glyphosate-based herbicides are readily available for purchase throughout the country.
+Despite the IARC report’s 2015 conclusion that glyphosate is a probable human carcinogen, the U.S. Environmental Protection Agency (EPA) has held that glyphosate poses no unreasonable risk to the environment or human health.

 Bayer Will Stop Selling Glyphosate in U.S. Lawn & Garden Market Starting in 2023